On the generalized Friedrichs-Lee model with multiple discrete and continuous states: Application in analyzing the discrete state position under interactions

-In more complicated cases, the results may be intricate, and may not have a simple picture.
-The previous cases serve as examples for the analysis of the effects of the different interaction in various situations and qualitative understanding the behavior of the pole positions.
+\end{enumerate} In more complicated cases, the results may be intricate, and may not present a simple picture.
+The previous cases serve as examples for the analyzing the effects of the different interaction in various situations and qualitatively understanding the behavior of the pole positions.